Bullseye-0xD4763/Bullseye-0xD4763/README.md

-I'm João Cardoso, a finalist undegradaute student of Computer Science and Engineering, enrolled at University of Minho.
+I'm João Cardoso, a finalist undegraduate student of Computer Science and Engineering, enrolled at University of Minho.
 I'm fascinated by most computer science topics, althought with a heavy preference for the vast and complex field of cyber security.

 Skills: C / Python / Bash / CTF / Hackthebox / Nmap / Metasploit / Wireshark  / Java / Haskell / HTML